emanchado/map-discoverer/README.md

 TODO
 ----

-* Add UI hints, like the size of the current rectangle.
+* Allow changing the size of pencil?
-* Add size of pencil.